↖ Homepage of the site 'What to do with your life?'

 The managed group

-The deliberate establishment of a system, which can be called Gemba, Talk, or more simply problem diary, allows exchanges to be directed toward the resolution of on-the-ground problems, thus restoring the group's harmonious functioning and operational efficiency.
+The voluntary implementation of a system, which can be called Gemba, Talk, or more simply issue log, channels exchanges toward resolving on-the-ground problems, thereby restoring harmonious group functioning and operational effectiveness.

 This system aims to: